Everything That Can Be Deterministic, Should Be: My Claude Code Setup

 reason: ImagePullBackOff

-Now the LLM does what LLMs do well.
+Now the LLM does what LLMs are actually good at.
 It connects the dots.

 “ImagePullBackOff because the registry secret expired.
 The secret registry-creds was last rotated 91 days ago.
 The registry requires rotation every 90 days.”